-When Tableau Server is configured to use an external LDAP directory for authentication, you must first import user identities from the external directory to the identity store.
+When Tableau Server is configured to use an external LDAP directory, you must first import user identities from the external directory into the Tableau Server repository as system users.
 When users sign in to Tableau Server, their credentials are passed to the external directory, which is responsible for authenticating the user; Tableau Server does not perform this authentication.
 However, the Tableau user names stored in the identity store are associated with rights and permissions for Tableau Server.
 Therefore, after authentication is verified, Tableau Server manages user access (authorization) for Tableau resources.

 Active Directory is an example of an external user store.
 Tableau Server is optimized to interface with Active Directory.
 For example, when you install Tableau Server on an Active Directory domain-joined computer using the Configure Initial Node Settings, Setup will detect and configure most Active Directory settings.
 If, on the other hand, you are using TSM CLI to install Tableau Server, you must specify all the Active Directory settings.
 In this case, be sure to use the LDAP - Active Directory template to configure identity store.

 If you are installing into Active Directory, you must install Tableau Server onto a computer that is joined to the Active Directory domain.
-Additionally, we recommend that you review User Management in Active Directory Deployments before you deploy.
+Additionally, we recommend that you review User Management in Deployments with External Identity Stores before you deploy.

 For all other external stores, Tableau Server supports LDAP as a generic way to communicate the identity store.
 For example, OpenLDAP is one of several LDAP server implementations with a flexible schema.
 Tableau Server can be configured to query the OpenLDAP server.
 To do so, the directory administrator must provide information about the schema.
 During setup, you must use Configure Initial Node Settings to configure a connection to other LDAP directories.